freaker2k7/translingual/README.md

 I translate a sentense from any of the supported original languages to transcription, and from that I form back a sentense on any currently supported language.

-NOTE: Semitic languages like Hebrew and Arabic are really problematic to translate *into* transcription.
+NOTE: Semitic languages like Hebrew and Arabic are really problematic to translate *into* transcription without [vowelizations](https://en.wiktionary.org/wiki/vowelization).

 ## Spported Languages